ngeelani48/Recipe-app/README.md

 ### Prerequisites

-In order to run this project you need:
+To run this project you need:

 - Code Editor (Vs Code)

 - Terminal

-- Install ruby on your computer
+- Install Ruby on your computer

 - Install rails on your computer